Gail Saunders

 Gail Saunders OBE or Diane Gail North Saunders (March 10, 1944 – June 30, 2023) was a prominent Bahamian historian, archivist, author and athlete.

-Saunders established the Bahamian National Archives and was the director from 1971 until 2004.
+She established the Bahamian National Archives and was the director from 1971 until 2004.
 She was the president of the Bahamas Historical Society from 1989 until 1999.
 Saunders was president of the Association of Caribbean Historians, president of the Caribbean Archives Association, and an executive member of the International Council on Archives.
 She authored books about Bahamian history including Historic Bahamas, Islanders in the Stream: A History of the Bahamian People, and Race and Class in the Colonial Bahamas, 1880-1960.

-Saunders was also one of the four women to first represent the Bahamas in an international sports competition as a member of the sprint relay team at the 1962 Central American and Caribbean Games.
+Saunders was also one of the four women who first represented the Bahamas in an international sports competition as a member of the sprint relay team at the 1962 Central American and Caribbean Games.
+She was made an ordinary officer of the Order of the British Empire (OBE) in 2003, inducted into the Bahamas National Sports Hall of Fame in 2013, and appointed as a member of the national Order of Distinction in 2019.

 Early life and education

 Diane Gail North was born to Edward Basil and Audrey Virginia (Isaacs) North on March 10, 1944.
 North earned a Bachelor of Arts degree in history in 1966 from University of Newcastle upon Tyne and a postgraduate certificate in Education from the University of Leicester in 1967.
 Saunders also studied under historian Michael Craton at the University of Waterloo to earn a doctorate.